lolson/splits-happen/USAGE.md

 # Application Design

 The main application ingests a string of characters that describes a completed game of bowling.
-It iterates over the string and based on the rules of play determines sets of bowls that should be scored together.
+It iterates over the input string and based on the rules of play determines sets of bowls that should be scored together.
 A scoring system class is called to process sets of rolls and calculates a running total score.
 After the main application finds the tenth and last set of bowls to be scored it returns the final score found by the scoring system.

 ## Data Flows